hdr_07.jpg

 Decision and working bodies

-The governance structure of CER rests in three main bodies, ensuring a steady flow of communication between CER and its members.
-These bodies are supported by regular meetings at chief executive and working levels.
+The governance structure of CER is composed of three main bodies, ensuring a steady flow of communication between CER and its members.
+These bodies have regular meetings at chief executive and working levels.

 CER Management Committee

-The Management Committee prepares the decisions of the General Assembly.
-It consists of the CER Chairman, three Vice-Chairmen and further members elected by the General Assembly.
-The size of the Management Committee is limited to a maximum of 14 members.
+The Management Committee makes recommendations to the General Assembly.
+It consists of the CER Chair, four Vice-Chairs and further members elected by the General Assembly.
+The size of the Management Committee is limited to a maximum of 16 members.

 CER Assistants Group

-CER members are represented by their international/European affairs managers in the CER Assistants group.
+CER members are represented by their International or European Affairs Managers in the CER Assistants group.
 This liaison group helps to facilitate the continuous exchange of information between CER and its members.

-Besides these internal bodies, CER also establishes further meetings and working groups to discuss specific issues.
-Affected members are invited to take part in these discussions.
+Besides the gatherings of these bodies, CER also arranges further meetings and working groups to discuss specific issues.
+All members affected are invited to take part in these discussions.

 CER Working Groups

-The working groups of CER are made-up of members of the CER Assistants group or other experts delegated from member companies.
-The most important working groups are (in alphabetical order):
+The working groups of CER are made up of members of the CER Assistants group or other experts delegated by member companies.
+The main working groups are (in alphabetical order):

-• ERA Steering Unit (and various working groups on interoperability, safety)
+• CER ERA Steering Unit (and various working groups on interoperability and safety)

 Building bridges

-Internally, CER follows the principle that all opinions are taken into account and that no member feels dominated by others.
-CER believes that there is always a way to evaluate arguments properly and, if necessary, to find compromises in mutual respect.
+Internally CER follows the principle that opinions of all members are taken into consideration.
+CER has long-standing experience demonstrating that there is always a way to find compromises among various members’ positions when a principle of mutual respect applies.
 In the same spirit, every member has access to every working group in our association.
 CER is always open to new members.